viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 Did I do something to annoy you during mikado, tuesday

-I get the same feeling with my sister, like I feel like being myself is annoying to you so to cope i
+I get the same feeling with my sister, like I feel like being myself is annoying to you so to cope i would just shut the fuck up and pretend like i'm invisible so i don't annoy you/ the difference is that you make more happy than anxious so i will hang out with you because there is a higher probability that I will have fun but there is still that

+but also i'm sure you also don't like feeling annoyed at me either but i'm just being me so like should i just not be myself. or what is want is for me to be who you want me to be? or do what you want me to do for you?

+for example there is this instance were we

+i hate it when people assume my intentions